Do you know what your net worth is?

+A great way to see how you are doing financially is to know your net worth.
 Your net worth is all your assets added up minus liabilities.
 Assets include things like property you own, investments such as shares or businesses and how much they would all be worth if you liquidated and sold them all today.
 Your liabilities are debts such as car loans, mortgages, credit card debt or student loan.

 Take time today to work out your net worth